shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-08-03-typescript-and-typings.markdown

 Module <=> External Module

-In the starting versions of typescript `namespace` is called `internal module` and `module` is called `external module`.It's very confusing when you read some article/documentation/blog related to typescript so please keep that thing in mind.
+In the starting versions of typescript `namespace` is called `internal module` and `module` is called `external module`.
+It's very confusing when you read some article/documentation/blog related to typescript so please keep that thing in mind.

 __Module/External Module__